Tracy Hayward, Innerpreneur

 Hayward sold her frozen purees out of the back of her “delivery truck,” a Volvo station wagon.
 She held meetings with powerful stakeholders at her card table.
 By year seven, The Perfect Purée was profitable.
 Hayward was making a salary and had employees.
 During a deep recession that took down many of her compatriots, she forged ahead, undaunted.
 In 1997, she relocated the company to California’s edenic wine country, re-establishing it as The Perfect Purée of Napa Valley, LLC.

-Now selling 40 flavors of premium purees, specialties and blends, The Perfect Purée of Napa Valley enhances the enjoyment of food and beverages for foodservice and culinary professionals around the globe.
+Now selling over 40 flavors of premium purees, specialties and blends, The Perfect Purée of Napa Valley enhances the enjoyment of food and beverages for foodservice and culinary professionals around the globe.
 Chefs, pastry chefs, bakers, mixologists and other culinary masters develop signature gastronomic works of art using its unique flavors such as prickly pear, white peach, pink guava, roasted red pepper, tamarind and yuzu.
 “Our customers are native geniuses in their own right.
 If you were a visual artist, you’d want to have your pastels handy.
 Our reliable purees help them to create, play and make people happy,” Hayward says.

-Known worldwide for their superb quality, her products are free of preservatives and artificial ingredients, thoughtfully sourced and sustainably packaged—claims that producers of syrups with synthetic flavor additives cannot make.
+Known worldwide for their superb quality, the products are free of preservatives and artificial ingredients, thoughtfully sourced and sustainably packaged—claims that producers of syrups with synthetic flavor additives cannot make.
 Their customer base boasts longstanding partnerships with acclaimed fine dining restaurants, resorts and hotels, bars cruise lines and specialty gourmet manufacturers.
 Today, The Perfect Purée of Napa Valley achieves annual double-digit growth and continues to develop new products and loyal customers.

 “Surrender to Your Senses”

-Twenty-five years after starting her company, Hayward had an aha moment that elevated her life and career: her buttoned-up lifestyle and biases were no longer relevant.
+Thirty years after starting her company, Hayward had an aha moment that elevated her life and career: her buttoned-up lifestyle and biases were no longer relevant.
 Shedding assumptions and traditional business attire, she elected to wear life and her wardrobe more loosely.
 Inspiration, connection with others and the planet, and remarkable puree flavors continue to blossom.

 Hayward’s mantra is “Surrender to Your Senses.”
 “Our senses are portals to self-discovery,” she affirms.
 “I recommend that our customers enjoy a spoonful of their favorite puree flavor, close their eyes and let the flavor explode.
 Being present in this way balances us and allows soft, empathic memories to flood our sensory systems.
 It’s about connecting.”